-When it comes to your desert plants and succulents, you may have some questions about their care.
+When it comes to your desert plants and succulents, you will likely have some questions about their care.
 Below are some frequently asked desert plant questions.
 As always, if you have a question not covered on this page, you can call our nursery at (480) 488-9455 or stop by our nursery at 33840 N. Cave Creek Rd., in Cave Creek.

 The 1-2-3 rule is a good general guide to watering plants in our Phoenix landscapes.
 What this means is that annuals, perennials and Bermuda grass get watered to a depth of 1 foot, shrubs get watered to a depth of 2 feet and trees should be watered to a depth of around 3 feet.
 Your drip irrigation system should deliver the same amount of water consistently, but the frequency of watering should be adjusted according to what season it is.
 And don’t forget… plants lose the most water during May, June, and July—our hottest, driest and windiest months.